mikelkl/learning-artificial-intelligence/README.md

-# learning-artificial-intelligence
+# Learning notes of artificial intelligence

-Learning notes of artificial intelligence
+In this repository, I put the code I write about artificial intelligence.